-DBscan
+# DBscan

 Clusters are dense regions in the data space, separated by regions of the lower density of points.
-The DBSCAN algorithm is based on this intuitive notion of “clusters” and “noise”.
-The key idea is that for each point of a cluster, the neighborhood of a given radius has to contain at least a minimum number of points.
+The **DBSCAN algorithm** is based on this intuitive notion of “clusters” and “noise”.
+The key idea is that for each point of a cluster, the neighborhood of a given radius has to contain at least a minimum number of points.&#x20;

-Parameters Required For DBSCAN Algorithm
+## Parameters Required For DBSCAN Algorithm

-eps area MinPts: Minimum number of neighbors (data points) within eps radius.
+2. **MinPts**: Minimum number of neighbors (data points) within eps radius.
 As a general rule, the minimum MinPts can be derived from the number of dimensions D in the dataset as, MinPts >= D+1.
 The minimum value of MinPts must be chosen at least 3.

-Data points
+## Data points

-In this algorithm, we have 3 types of data points.
-Core Point: A point is a core point if it has more than MinPts points within eps.
-Border Point: A point which has fewer than MinPts within eps but it is in the neighborhood of a core point.
-Noise or outlier: A point which is not a core point or border point.
+**Border Point**: A point which has fewer than MinPts within eps but it is in the neighborhood of a core point. \

-Example:
+## Example:

 import numpy as np